Foxyboxy1/DEPI-Project-2/README.md

 A complete ELT pipeline that transforms raw Google Play Store data into actionable insights using **MySQL**, **MongoDB**, **DuckDB**, **dbt**, **Airflow**, and **Dash**.

-Built by the AppPulse Data Engineering Team for DEPI Project 2.
+Built by the Data Engineering Team for DEPI Project 2.

 ---